Finding the best knee sleeves for CrossFit can help to protect your knees from tendonitis due to repetitive lifting over time.

 Research has been conducted and it appears that wearing knee sleeves doesn’t provide a “significant” advantage over squats without knee sleeves among resistance-trained adults.

 That being said, there were only fifteen participants in this study, so it is clear that more research on the subject is still required.

-Plenty of real people have suggested they are able to lift more with knee sleeves… especially if they have had an injury or experience pain when lifting.
+Plenty of real people have suggested they are able to lift more with knee sleeves… especially if they have had an injury or experienced pain when lifting.

 Frequently Asked Questions About Knee Sleeves

 When it comes to knee sleeves for CrossFit, you likely want that sweet spot of 5mm thickness.
 Ideally, find a durable sleeve that won’t stretch or tear over time.

 All of the knee sleeves on this list are durable and comfortable.